harsxv/tinystatus/README.md

      ```
    - On Windows, you can use the Task Scheduler to run the script at startup.

-4. Serve the generated HTML files using your preferred web server (e.g., Apache, Nginx, or a simple Python HTTP server for testing).
+4. Serve the generated HTML files using your preferred web server (e.g., Apache, NGINX, or a simple Python HTTP server for testing).

 ## Using Docker